Applying to the Wheaton College Graduate School

-- TOEFL iBT: 100 with at least 20 in each category
+TOEFL iBT Test: 100 with at least 20 in each category

-- Please review the Graduate International Admissions page for more information.
+Please review Graduate International Admissions for full information.

 Transfer Credit Policy

-Students may be admitted to the Wheaton College doctoral program in clinical psychology with prior graduate work.
-A maximum of 30 semester hours of transfer credit, which can include a maximum of 14 elective credits, may be applied to the Psy.D.
-Program - including any transfer credit applied to M.A. degrees in Clinical Psychology or Theological Studies.
+Students may be admitted to the Wheaton College Psy.D. in Clinical Psychology with prior graduate work.
+A maximum of thirty semester hours of transfer credit, which can include a maximum of fourteen elective hours, may be applied to the Psy.D.
+Program, including any credit that was applied to completed M.A. degrees in clinical psychology or theological studies.

-The only exceptions to this policy are the terminal M.A. in Clinical Mental Health Counseling or M.A in Marriage & Family Therapy from Wheaton College Graduate School, in which case 36 semester hours may be transferred.
+- The only exceptions to this policy are the terminal M.A. in Clinical Mental Health Counseling or M.A in Marriage and Family Therapy from Wheaton College Graduate School, in which case thirty-six semester hours may be transferred.